In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

 Which Bike is more Comfortable?
 StreetStrider or the ElliptiGo

-When it comes to your ability to enjoy a solid workout, both of these options provide plenty of comfort while pushing yourself to reach your fitness goals.
-Each one has been designed to remove much of the stress associated with riding a traditional bicycle.
+When it comes to your ability to enjoy a solid workout, both of these options provide plenty of comforts while pushing yourself to reach your fitness goals.
+Each one has been designed to remove much of the stress associated with riding a traditional bicycle or a stationary spin exercise bike.

 I have enjoyed riding the ElliptiGO for long distances without the tension I tend to associate with a regular bike like my GTX 3.
 While not having a seat might seem like a step in the wrong direction, it actually opened me up to a relaxed riding posture I didn’t know was possible.